For students three, four, and five years old.

 Tuesday, Thursday ~ 12:30 p.m. to 3:00 p.m.

 The curriculum focuses on transitioning students to preschool and school routines, developing social-emotional skills, language, literacy, STEM activities and pre-math.
 Class size is smaller and a good fit for students new to preschool or for families who need the flexibility of a two-day program.
 This is typically a mixed age class of 3, 4 and 5-year-old students.
-(Full Tuition: $120 per month*)
+(Full Tuition: $120 per month – Scholarships available for families who qualify)

 The curriculum used by Rainbow Corner revolves around thematic units that are of interest to the students but also correlates with the academic standards set by the State of Pennsylvania Early Learning Standards.
 The day is divided between teacher-directed learning and child-initiated learning experiences.
 The curriculum is challenging enough for all children on their own individual level and adaptations are made when necessary.
 Children are provided a curriculum that pushes them to excel but does not frustrate them or lower their self-esteem.
 Through the curriculum we engage children in learning.
 We encourage each child to feel pride in their individual accomplishments.